aeternity/protocol/contracts/aevm.md

 ## Chain specific instructions

-The COINBASE instruction retern the beneficiary of the previous block.
+The COINBASE instruction return the beneficiary of the current generation stored in the previous key block.
-When executing a contract in a state chennel (either off-chain or in a force progress) COINBASE will return 0.
+When executing a contract in a state channel (either off-chain or in a force progress) COINBASE will return 0.